Woman with pink ribbons by Thomas Nevin 1870s

 G.T.
 Stilwell’s letter to Mrs Shelverton 1977

-Preparations began in early 1977 for the Queen Victoria Museum and Art Gallery’s exhibition of Thomas J. Nevin’s convict photographs taken for police and prison records in the 1870s which were (re)discovered among the John Watt Beattie holdings acquired by the QVMAG shortly before Beattie’s death in 1930.
-Geoffrey Stilwell Special Collections Librarian State Library … More G.T.
+Preparations began in early 1977 for the Queen Victoria Museum and Art Gallery’s exhibition of Thomas J. Nevin’s convict photographs taken for police and prison records in the 1870s which were (re)discovered among their John Watt Beattie holdings acquired by the QVMAG shortly before Beattie’s death in 1930.
+The late Geoffrey Stilwell, curator of Special Collections at the State Library of Tasmania, collected biographical data on professional photographer Thomas J. Nevin (1842-1923) from a diverse range of sources, including information from Mrs Jean Shelverton, a grand-daughter of Thomas and Elizabeth Nevin.
+Mrs Shelverton’s mother Mary Ann (Nevin) Drew who was known as Minnie to living descendants, was the second daughter and fifth child (to survive), born to photographer Thomas and Elizabeth Nevin on November 9th, 1884, in Hobart, Tasmania. … More G.T.
 Stilwell’s letter to Mrs Shelverton 1977